Fiserv/firstvision-latam/docs/english/getting-started.md

 ### 5. Example of response fields

-“hasError” - boolean that indicates if there was any error during the execution “errors” - array that will be filled in case of errorque solo tendrá contenido en caso de error detallando el/los errores que sucedieron.
-Data contendrá la respuesta del endpoint en caso de éxito.
-Más que nada porque el “Response” del portal solo contiene la estructura data, y no es la estructura que nosotros retornamos.
+“hasError” - boolean that indicates if there was any error during the execution.

+“errors” - array that contain the error detail.
+Will be filled only in case of error.

+"data" - will contain the endpoint response in case of success.

 ![image](https://user-images.githubusercontent.com/111396588/223824287-f11215ff-a306-4522-ad54-9c254e24dd5b.png)